hutauf/vinelist-py/README.md

 ### How does this work?

 The script programmatically opens your Chrome browser (which you can log in to Amazon, if you're not already logged in) and looks through your orders page-for-page.
 It then takes the retrieved product URLs and uses them to retrieve current prices for you.

-### Will this get me kicked out of Vine?

-If they find out that you use it, according to their terms, you _can_ get kicked out because you are not allowed to use any kind of automation to visit Amazon (including Vine).
-However, the script doesn't behave aggressively and uses a legit user agent.
-This way, the traffic you generate through the script is not malicious in any way.

 ### I don't understand this stuff